The Devil's Carnival: Plot

 Lucifer begins reading Daniel another fable, "The Scorpion and The Frog."
 Tamara is continually wooed by the Scorpion.
 She follows him into a dark tent where a knife-throwing wheel has been set up, and finds him and the Painted Doll kissing.
 Embarrassed, she tries to leave, but Scorpion angrily accuses her of not trusting him, which she denies.
 He straps her to his knife-throwing wheel, before throwing a switch-blade directly into Tamara's heart, killing her ("Trust Me").
 The Painted Doll then retells the fable to the carnies through song, showing off Tamara's body for them ("Prick!
 Goes the Scorpion's Tale").

 Lucifer reads one final fable for Daniel, "The Devil and His Due".
 John stumbles through a tent, even passing through a replica of the bathroom where he committed suicide ("Grief").
 John, distraught over losing his son, claims Heaven has abandoned both Daniel and himself.
 John finds Daniel in Lucifer's study, only for Daniel to morph into the Fool, a dwarf carnie, much to Lucifer's amusement and John's dismay.
 Lucifer taunts John, revealing to him that he is in fact in Hell as he could not let go of his grief.
 John weeps but eventually decides he no longer wants to grieve, and Lucifer sends John to Heaven.

 Later, Lucifer rallies the carnies, announcing a plan to offer the condemned souls redemption and thus, access to Heaven ("Grace for Sale").
 Ticket-Keeper informs the carnies that, come tomorrow, they will wage war with God and his angels, in order to "put Heaven out of business."
 The carnies excitedly celebrate ("Off to Hell We Go").

 In a post-credits scene, Tamara finds Lucifer in the big-top tent.
-She blindly trusts and allows her to seduce him like she did with the Scorpion, ultimately repeating the sin that brought her to Hell ("In All My Dreams I Drown").
+She blindly trusts and allows him to seduce her like she did with the Scorpion, ultimately repeating the sin that brought her to Hell ("In All My Dreams I Drown").